Lou-Cipher/nSide/README.txt

       Climber.
 Normal UxROM games use the 74HC32 chip.
     CxROM
-      Added support for CPROM, which restricts PPU $0000-0FFF to the first bank while $1000-1FFF is a 4KB switchable bank.
+      Added support for CPROM, which restricts PPU $0000-0FFF to the first bank while $1000-1FFF is a 4 KiB switchable bank.
 Needed to play Videomation.
       Added support for CNROM security CHR chip enables.
 Each game has a specific CHR bank that is read from manifest["board/security/pass"], and that bank is the only one